 "The Perfect Soulmate" is the third Lifetime movie I have watched in a row and I thought I was on a roll as the first two movies had been surprisingly good with storylines which were layered and entertaining.
 Sadly this was a slap back down to TV movie reality as whilst this isn't terrible it is an incredibly typical and ordinary movie which doesn't have the layers that those other movies had.
-In "The Perfect Soulmate" we have a basic story of an obsessed woman with a psychotic side who becomes friends with a poet and ends up becoming psycho and controlling when things don't work out as she envisioned them.
-Yes there is build up, there is an insight into why in this case Lee may be psycho, having put up with a cruel, demanding mother who robbed her of her life but this is a text book lifetime movie, a perfect fit in the collection of other "The Perfect..." movies.
+In "The Perfect Soulmate" we have a basic story of an obsessed woman with a psychotic side who becomes friends with a poet and ends up becoming psycho and controlling when things don't work out as she envisions them.
+Yes there is build up, there is an insight into why Lee in this case is dangerous and psychotic, she feels her own life was ruined by her controlling and demanding mother.
+But this is a text book lifetime movie, a perfect fit in the collection of other "The Perfect..." movies.

 The one thing which "The Perfect Soulmate" has going for it is Cassandra Scerbo who plays the dangerous, unstable Lee quite nicely so that when ever something happens which she doesn't like you know someone is going to suffer for it.
 In fairness Alex Paxton-Beesley does a decent enough job of playing Sarah, delivering the confusion of her world being turned upside down but the writing of the character isn't as strong and certainly doesn't have the stand out scenes which Cassandra Scerbo has.